wyfbw07/LIN-Payload-Encode-Decode-Tool/README.md

 ## What's New

 - This tool now supports decoding of LDF frames.
+- Completely new LDF parser so that it can parse normally even if the file content structure is not exactly identical.

 ## To Dos

 - Encoding of LIN frame payloads.
-- Complete reconstructing LDF parser so that it can parse normally even if the file content structure is not exactly identical.